2022–23 European Rugby Champions Cup: Teams

-The following teams have qualified for the tournament as of 30 May 2022.
+The following teams qualified for the tournament.

 Team details

 Below is the list of coaches, captain and stadiums with their method of qualification for each team.

 Note: Placing shown in brackets, denotes standing at the end of the regular season for their respective leagues, with their end of season positioning shown through CH for Champions, RU for Runner-up, SF for losing Semi-finalist, and QF for losing Quarter-finalist.

 Seedings and structure

 For the purposes of the pool draw, the 24 clubs were separated into tiers based on their league finishing position, and clubs from the same league in the same tier were not drawn into the same pool.
 The number 1 and number 2 ranked clubs from each league are in Tier 1, the number 3 and number 4 ranked clubs are in Tier 2, the number 5 and 6 ranked clubs are in Tier 3, and the number 7 and number 8 ranked clubs are in Tier 4.

 In effect, each pool contains one team from each of the three leagues, from each of the four tiers.

 Pool play will feature the Tier 1 teams playing the Tier 4 teams in their pool twice, home and away, while the Tier 2 and 3 clubs will follow in a similar manner.
 However a team will not play the relevant team from its own league i.e. the tier 1 French team will play the tier 4 English and tier 4 URC team in its pool, but will not play the tier 4 French team in its pool.
 Each team will therefore play four pool games over four match weekends.

 As with the previous two seasons, the 24 teams will play four rounds of pool matches.
 These will take place from 9–18 December 2022 and 13–22 January 2023.
 Sixteen teams will qualify for the knockout rounds.
 In a change from the 2021–22 format, the round of 16 contests will take the form of a single match rather than a two-legged tie.

 The eight teams from each pool with the best points will qualify for the knockout stage, a single-leg single-elimination bracket of 16 teams.
 Teams finishing 9th and 10th after pool play will join the Challenge Cup, also at the round of 16 stage (joining twelve qualifiers from the Challenge Cup pool stage), once more in a single-leg single-elimination bracket.
-Last season's home-and-away two legged last 16 round has not been continued.
+Last season's home-and-away two-legged round of 16 has not been continued.